AnthorNet/SC-InteractiveMap/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Feature Requests & improvements to the Interactive Map
+about: Feature Requests & improvements to the Interactive Map not relating to Update 8
 labels: 'enhancement'
 title: ''